-1 SECTION 1.
-Chapter 6 of the General Laws, as appearing in the 2020 Official Edition, as 2 amended by chapter 253 of the acts of 2020, is hereby amended by striking section 220 and 3 inserting in place thereof the following section: - 4 Section 220. (a) As used in this section, the following words shall, unless the context 5 clearly requires otherwise, have the following meanings: 6 "Biometric surveillance technology", any computer software that performs facial 7 recognition or other remote biometric recognition.
-8 "Facial recognition", an automated or semi-automated process that assists in identifying 9 or verifying an individual or analyzing or capturing information about an individual based on the 10 physical characteristics of an individual's face, head or body, or that uses characteristics of an 11 individual's face, head or body to derive information about the associations, activities or location 12 of an individual; provided, however, that "facial recognition" shall not include the use of search 13 terms to sort images in a database.
+- 1 SECTION 1.
+Chapter 6 of the General Laws, as appearing in the 2022 Official Edition, is - 2 hereby amended by striking section 220 and inserting in place thereof the following section:- - 3 Section 220. (a) As used in this section, the following words shall, unless the context - 4 clearly requires otherwise, have the following meanings: - 5 "Biometric surveillance technology", any computer software that performs facial - 6 recognition or other remote biometric recognition. - 7 "Facial recognition", an automated or semi-automated process that assists in identifying - 8 or verifying an individual or analyzing or capturing information about an individual based on the - 9 physical characteristics of an individual's face, head or body, or that uses characteristics of an - individual's face, head or body to derive information about the associations, activities or location - of an individual; provided, however, that "facial recognition" shall not include the use of search - terms to sort images in a database.

-14 "Facial recognition search", the use of facial recognition to analyze an image.
-15 "Law enforcement agency", as defined in section 1 of chapter 6E.
-16 "Law enforcement officer" or "officer", as defined in section 1 of chapter 6E.
-17 "Other remote biometric recognition", an automated or semi-automated process that 18 assists in identifying or verifying an individual or analyzing or capturing information about an 19 individual based on an individual's gait, voice or other biometric characteristic or that uses such 20 characteristics to derive information about the associations, activities or location of an 21 individual; provided, however, that "other remote biometric recognition" shall not include the 22 identification or verification of an individual using deoxyribonucleic acid, fingerprints, palm 23 prints or other information derived from physical contact.
-24 "Public agency", any: (i) agency, executive office, department, board, commission, 25 bureau, division or authority of the commonwealth; (ii) political subdivision thereof; or (iii) 26 authority established by the general court to serve a public purpose.
-27 "Public official", any officer, employee, agent, contractor or subcontractor of any public 28 agency.
-29 (b) Absent express authorization in a general or special law to the contrary, it shall be 30 unlawful for a law enforcement agency or officer to acquire, possess, access, use, assist with the 31 use of or provide resources for the development or use of any biometric surveillance technology, 32 or to enter into a contract with or make a request to a third party, including any federal agency, 33 for the purpose of acquiring, possessing, accessing or using information derived from a biometric 34 surveillance technology.
+- "Facial recognition search", the use of facial recognition to analyze an image. - "Law enforcement agency", as defined in section 1 of chapter 6E.

+"Law enforcement officer" or "officer", as defined in section 1 of chapter 6E.

+"Other remote biometric recognition", an automated or semi-automated process that assists in identifying or verifying an individual or analyzing or capturing information about an individual based on an individual's gait, voice or other biometric characteristic or that uses such characteristics to derive information about the associations, activities or location of an individual; provided, however, that "other remote biometric recognition" shall not include the identification or verification of an individual using deoxyribonucleic acid, fingerprints, palm prints or other information derived from physical contact.

+"Public agency", any: (i) agency, executive office, department, board, commission, bureau, division or authority of the commonwealth; (ii) political subdivision thereof; or (iii) authority established by the general court to serve a public purpose.

+"Public official", any officer, employee, agent, contractor or subcontractor of any public agency.

+(b) Absent express authorization in a general or special law to the contrary, it shall be unlawful for a law enforcement agency or officer to acquire, possess, access, use, assist with the use of or provide resources for the development or use of any biometric surveillance technology, or to enter into a contract with or make a request to a third party, including any federal agency, for the purpose of acquiring, possessing, accessing or using information derived from a biometric surveillance technology.